kkinnear/zprint/doc/reference.md

 all about the same length (and relatively short), and the test expressions in a cond are about the same length, and the locals in a binding are about the same length.

+The third example, above, sets the `:max-variance` to 20, which causes the justification code to look at the lengths of the left hand elements being justified, and to consider leaving a few of them unjustified if the variance of the sizes of the left hand elements is over 20.
+In the example above, the first row of the justified pairs is left unjustified.

+If leaving a few pairs unjustified will bring the variance under the specified value, then that is what is done.
+If even that doesn't bring the variance down to the `:max-variance`, then the elements are not justified at all.
+This can help to make justification more generally useful by only doing it where it will improve readability.

 I don't personally find the justified approach my favorite in code, though there are some functions where it looks good.